jek-bao-choo/splunk-otel-example/apm-erl/makefile-helloworld/README.md

 dep_my_dependency = git https://github.com/user/my_dependency master
 ```

+But need to use sub-folder because https://github.com/ninenines/erlang.mk/issues/917#issuecomment-735419333 which came from this thread https://github.com/open-telemetry/opentelemetry-erlang/issues/178

 - Fetching and Building: With erlang.mk, you can fetch and build your dependencies using:
 ```
 make deps